Derangements in Subspace Actions of Finite Classical Groups: Maximal tori and the Weyl group

-and so the probability that a random element of $Sp(2n,q)$ is both regular semisimple and is in $O^+$ is at most $1/2$ and similarly for $O^-$ (we just get those $T_w$ with $w$ not in the subgroup of index 2) -- and in the limit as $q$ increases, it does go to $1/2$.
+Thus the probability that a random element of $Sp(2n,q)$ is both regular semisimple and is in $O^+$ is at most $1/2$ and similarly for $O^-$ (we just get those $T_w$ with $w$ not in the subgroup of index 2) -- and in the limit as $q$ increases, the proportion approaches $1/2$. \end{proof}

-If $q = 2$, one can do better because many tori will not contain regular semisimple elements.
-In particular, these include the maximal tori with any positive fixed points or two cycles or more than one negative fixed point.

-Similarly, (3) holds by noting that in $Sp(2n,4)$, a maximal torus $T_w$ corresponding to an element $w$ in the Weyl group with $2$ positive fixed points, $3$ negative fixed points or $2$ positive two-cycles does not contain regular semisimple elements. \end{proof}

 For orthogonal groups, regular semisimple does not imply distinct eigenvalues.
 We say an element in an $n$-dimensional orthogonal group is {\it strongly regular semisimple} if it has $n$ distinct eigenvalues.
-Note that these elements have the property that all invariant subspaces are precisely the same spaces invariant under the maximal torus containing it.
-If an element is just semisimple regular, the same remark holds for totally singular spaces.
+Note that if $x$ is strongly regular semisimple and $x \in T$, a maximal torus, then a subspace is $x$-invariant if and only if it is $T$-invariant.
+If $x$ is regular semisimple, the same statement is true for totally singular spaces.

 \begin{theorem} Let $q$ be odd.
-Let $G =\Omega(2n+1,q)$. \begin{enumerate} \item The proportion of elements of $G$ which are strongly regular semisimple and fix a non-degenerate positive (resp. negative) type space of dimension $2k$ is at most the proportion of elements in $B_n$ which fix a $k$-set using an even (resp. odd) number of negative cycles.
+Let $G =\Omega(2n+1,q)$. \begin{enumerate} \item The proportion of elements of $G$ which are strongly regular semisimple and fix a nondegenerate positive (resp. negative) type space of dimension $2k$ is at most the proportion of elements in $B_n$ which fix a $k$-set using an even (resp. odd) number of negative cycles.
 If $q=3$ the elements in $B_n$ can have no positive fixed points and at most one negative fixed point.

 \item The proportion of elements of $G$ which are semisimple and fix a nondegenerate $2k$-space is at most the proportion of elements of $S_n$ which fix a $k$-set.

 \item The proportion of elements of $G$ which are regular semisimple and fix a totally singular space of dimension $k$ is at most the proportion of elements in $B_n$ which fix a $k$-set using only positive cycles.